-In aim to build a global community, Facebook is known to step up to understand the needs of the users in specific countries, and thus, serves them accordingly.
-Users from India, the second most users of the social network want more control over their profile pictures, and Facebook has been working since the past year on the same.
+In an aim to build a global community, Facebook is known to step up to understand the needs of the users in specific countries and thus, serve them accordingly.
+Users from India, the second most social network users, want more control over their profile pictures, and Facebook has been working for the past year on the same.

-As a result, Facebook comes up with piloting new tools that will serve the Indian users in downloading and sharing their profile pictures.
-Additionally, the social media service provider is also exploring ideas on how the users can design the profile pictures in order to enhance their presentations online with safety.
+As a result, Facebook has come up with piloting new tools to serve Indian users in downloading and sharing their profile pictures.
+Additionally, the social media service provider is also exploring ideas on how the users can design their profile pictures in order to enhance their presentations online with safety.
 In the process, preventive measures for misusage are derived by Facebook.
 On the basis of the entire experience for the Indian users, the service provider is looking forward to expanding their new initiative globally.

 Profile pictures on Facebook help users find friends and create meaningful connections.
-At the same time, there are safety issues that bother many users regarding adding their own images as profile pictures.
-According to researchers of Facebook in India, many women choose not to share their photos because of probable online abuse.
+At the same time, safety issues bother many users regarding adding their own images as profile pictures.
+According to researchers on Facebook in India, many women choose not to share their photos because of probable online abuse.

 Indian Facebook users are about to start seeing a step-by-step guide for adding an optional profile picture guard.
 When they get to add this guard:

 - No other user will be able to download, share, or send your profile pictures as a message on Facebook.

 - Users you are not friends with on Facebook will not be able to tag anyone, including themselves, in your profile picture.

 - No user will be able to take screenshots of your profile picture on Facebook.
 This will be effective wherever possible.
 Presently, this feature is available for Android devices only.